List of games played between NBA and international teams: History

-One of the first basketball games between an NBA and a FIBA (international) team was held in 1978, in Tel Aviv, Israel.
-Maccabi Tel Aviv of the EuroLeague and Israeli League, surprisingly beat the defending NBA champion Washington Bullets, by a score of 98–97.
+One of the first basketball games between an NBA and an international team was held in 1978, in Tel Aviv, Israel.
+Maccabi Tel Aviv of the EuroLeague and Israeli League surprisingly beat the defending NBA champions, the Washington Bullets, by a score of 98–97.

-Since then, 6 other EuroLeague teams have defeated an NBA franchise: Barcelona, Málaga and Real Madrid from the Spanish League, CSKA Moscow of the Russian Championship, Fenerbahçe from the Turkish League, and Alba Berlin from the German League.
+Since then, six other EuroLeague teams have defeated an NBA franchise: Barcelona, Málaga and Real Madrid from the Spanish League, CSKA Moscow of the Russian top-tier level VTB United League, Fenerbahçe from the Turkish League, and Alba Berlin from the German League.

 In addition to defeating the Washington Bullets in 1978, Maccabi Tel Aviv also beat the New Jersey Nets and Phoenix Suns in 1984, in Israel, and beat the Toronto Raptors, 103–105, in Toronto in 2005.
-This was the first loss of an NBA team in North American soil.
+This was the first loss of an NBA team on North American soil.

 The first Barcelona and CSKA wins came during the 2006 NBA Europe Live Tour, where Barcelona beat the Philadelphia 76ers 104–99, and the Moscow team won by 19 over the Los Angeles Clippers (94–75), being the widest victory so far of any international team.

 During the 2007 NBA Europe Live Tour, Málaga defeated Memphis Grizzlies 102–99, and Real Madrid overcame Toronto by a narrow 104–103.
 In 2010, Barcelona and CSKA Moscow again, beat NBA teams, by narrow margins.
-More recent EuroLeague victories came during the 2012 NBA Europe Live Tour, when Fenerbahçe Ülker defeated the Boston Celtics, by a score of 97–91, and Barcelona beat the Dallas Mavericks, by a score of 99–85.
+More recent EuroLeague victories came during the 2012 NBA Europe Live Tour, when Fenerbahçe defeated the Boston Celtics, by a score of 97–91, and Barcelona beat the Dallas Mavericks, by a score of 99–85.
 In 2013, CSKA beat the Minnesota Timberwolves by a score of 108–106, and in 2014, Alba Berlin beat the San Antonio Spurs by a score of 94–93.
 In 2016, Real Madrid beat the Oklahoma City Thunder in overtime, by a score of 142–137.

-These games were initially played as part of the now-defunct McDonald's Championship, where NBA teams won all of the games.
-Since 2006, they are mostly played during the NBA Europe Live Tour and the EuroLeague American Tour.
+Many of these games were initially played as part of the now-defunct McDonald's Championship, which NBA teams winn all of the editions.
+After 2006, they were mostly played during the NBA Europe Live Tour and the EuroLeague American Tour.
+In addition to the EuroLeague teams that have beaten NBA teams, one senior men's European national team, the Soviet Union, beat the Atlanta Hawks, by a score of 132–123, in an exhibition game in Moscow, in 1988.

-In addition to that, one senior men's national team, the Soviet Union, beat the Atlanta Hawks, by a score of 132–123, in an exhibition game in Moscow, in 1988.
+So far, only one non-European team has beaten an NBA team (Israeli teams participate in European competitions).
+The Adelaide 36ers, a team from the NBL, which is the top-tier professional league of Australia and New Zealand, beat the Phoenix Suns, by a score 134–124, in 2022.